KoppesEA/INS-1_PWS_RNA-Seq/README.md

 *Significance cutoffs of padj<0.10 lenient or padj<0.05 stringent were used in the identification of differentially expressed genes to investigate further.*

 ## Part III: Alternate identification of differentially expressed genes in total RNA using STAR alignment with RSEM and comparison with DEseq2
+Starting with custom genome annotation and pre-processed reads from PartI and PartII. `RSEM` v.1.3.1 with `STAR` was used to perform both alignment and feature counts as implemented in `RSEM_RnorV98custom_calcexp`.
+A normalized matrix of gene-level and isoform-level read-counts for the 6 samples was then generated using `RSEM_RnorV98custom_genedatamatrix.sh`.
+The read-count matrix was subsequently imported into R using `tximport` and differential expression quantified by `DESeq2` as written in the script `RSEM_RnorV98custom_Deseq2`.
+*A Significance cutoffs of padj<0.10 was used to compare with results from PartII*

 ## Part IV: smallRNA-Seq differential expression using Bowtie2 alignment, HTseq and DEseq2